 While it can be used in any normal oven, this pizza stone’s specialty is being used on grills, and it works on any kind: propane, natural gas, charcoal, or wood.

 The glazed surface is a bit of a mixed bag, as is to be expected.
 On the one hand, it hardens the surface and makes it scratch resistant.
-This means you can cut your pizza right on the pizza stone without worrying about damaging it with this one.
+This means you can slice your pizza right on the pizza stone without worrying about damaging it with this one.

 It also makes the surface non-stick and far easier to clean than the more traditional porous pizza stone.